 Want to experience the real Singapore with your family?
 Here's our list of the best things to do that are big on fun and culture!

-Singapore is a culturally rich city, filled to the brim with amazing sights, sounds and tastes.
+Singapore is a culturally rich city brimming with amazing sights, sounds and tastes.
 Whether you’re visiting Singapore, an expat keen to expose your kids to authentic Singapore experiences, or are a proud local eager to revisit your own childhood haunts, we’ve pulled together a list of quintessentially Singaporean activities for kids that give you a real taste of Singapore culture.

 From feasting on hawker food and local treats, going on a trishaw ride or spending a day out in Singapore prawning or wandering through a local museum, here are the adventures that really embrace quintessential Singapore – the fun and authentic experiences that capture the true culture of this fascinating place we call home!

-Singapore culture: 21 things to do & experience
+Singapore culture: 25 things to do and experience

 For a ride your kids will remember, jump aboard a traditional trishaw and let an uncle pedal you around Bugis and Little India.
 The trishaw was the preferred mode of transport back in the fishing village days, so it holds a distinctly Singaporean charm.
 The slow pace will give Uncle plenty of time to regale you with stories about the good old days, and to point out local points of interest.